 Student Affairs team members work closely with students to guide them in areas including civic engagement and citizenship, career preparation, collegiate involvement, and community engagement.
-This commitment to real-world readiness extends to recognizing students for outstanding achievement in the form of Real World Action Scholarships.
-Scholarships are awarded based on students’ class year:
+This commitment to real-world readiness extends to recognizing students for outstanding achievement in the form of Real World Action Scholarships. $1000 scholarships were awarded to the following students:

 In order to be eligible for a Real World Action Scholarship, applicants must:

 - submit a completed application at this link

 - be currently enrolled on a full-time basis,

 - have no current judicial sanctions, and

 - prepare an essay (between 500 and 750 words) answering the following questions:

 - While a student at Pitt-Johnstown, how you have seized opportunities in the following areas: 1) career preparation, 2) campus involvement, 3) community involvement, 4) civic engagement, and 5) making a difference in the world, and